Jangali Maharaj

 Jangali Maharaj (1818–1890), also known as Sadguru Jangali Maharaj or Guru Maharaj "Jungle" (Jangali) "Resident of forest" (Maharaj) Emperor.
 A major commercial road in Pune (Jangali Maharaj Road) is named after him.

 It is believed that he was born in Honmurgi village near Solapur Maharashtra in the early 18th century.
-Very little is known about his early life other than that he was Guru of Patthe Bapurao Kulkarni, a Maharashtrian.
+Very little is known about his early life, other than that he was Guru of Patthe Bapurao Kulkarni, a Maharashtrian.

-He was a very great spiritual guru and had enlightened all the spiritual chakras.
+He worked as a spiritual teacher.
+Certain traditions associate him with teachings on the chakras.